nadrane/blog/content/_posts/2019-09-02-manipulating-raw-html-in-node-with-the-visitor-pattern.md

 tags: ["visitor pattern", "parsing", "html", "nodejs"]
 ---

+TL;DR Check out the [Adding ids to Header Nodes](#tldr) section to see how to use the Visitor Pattern.

 I recently wanted to add an id to every header tag in an HTML string.
 This sounds like an easy task right?
 A little jQuery and the problem is solved: `$(":header").attr("id", "1")` is a rough solution.

 The catch is that this was in Node, not the browser.
 In most situations I would reach for [Cheerio](https://cheerio.js.org/), which replicates the [jQuery](https://jquery.com/) API inside node, but I needed something lighter weight.